Lautrec, Tarn tourism & sightseeing

 Lautrec is a village in the quiet countryside of the Tarn department (Midi-Pyrenees region) to the south of Albi and east of Toulouse.
 Within the 'Pays de Cocagne' it is officially recognised as one of the 'most beautiful villages in France'.

-In the streets around the historic village center there are lots more medieval houses, some in stone and some half-timbered, so be sure to take the time to explore.
-You can also visit an interesting restored workshop where traditional wooden shoes were made, and an exhibition of old tools upstairs from the workshop.
+In the streets around the historic village center there are lots more medieval houses, some in stone and some half-timbered, and with interesting original features such as round towers, so be sure to take the time to explore.
+You can also visit an restored workshop where traditional wooden shoes were made, and an exhibition of old tools upstairs from the workshop.

 Attractions in the region

-There is a great deal to enjoy in the area around Lautrec including Castres, to see the riverfront houses and Goya museum, and the historical center of Albi.
-Toulouse is about 80 kilometres drive but one of our favourite towns in southern France and well worth a day trip.
+The city of Toulouse is about 80 kilometres from here but one of our favourite towns in southern France and well worth a day trip.

 The French version of this page is at Lautrec (Francais)